I can think of a number of other titles for today's post:

 So you still want to be a farmer?
 Why not.
 You will be away from all the pollution and traffic jams.
 You will be physically very active, which will do your aging body a lot of good.
 It's good for the soul too, by the way, if you are into praying or meditation.
 And of course you can WRITE!
 The tranquility of your surrounding is just perfect for these therapeutic activities.

-The English may not be quite right, but I think
+The English may not be quite right, but I think you know what this guy wants you to do |

 I want to pass this on to three others who may wish to share their day in the slow life: